tsduck/tsduck/src/doc/building.md

 is recommended (10 parallel compilations), reducing the total build time to less than five minutes.

-To build a 32-bit version of TSDuck on a 64-bit system, execute the command `make m32`.
-Of course, this works only if your 64-bit system has all required 32-bit development tools and libraries.

 To cleanup the repository tree and return to a pristine source state, execute `make clean` at the top level.